oxo-real/hajime/README.md

 The preparation phase is executed on the host machine.

-enter and execute code after '%' sign on your own host machine
+Enter and execute code after the '%' sign on your own host machine;

 ## 01
 Connect a host machine to the internet.